synzen/MonitoRSS/README.md

 6. `filters`: The bot will then only send feeds to Discord if the feed has any of the words defined in these filters.
    * There are four filters available: `title`, `description`, `summary` and `author` - they are added as properties of `filters`.
    * For each filter, they can be a string or an array (`["filter one!", "two"]`) to specify more than one word/phrase.
-For an feed to pass the filters, every word/phrase defined in filters must exist in their respective filter (case-insensitive).
+For a feed to pass the filters - if any word/phrase defined in any of the filter categories are found (case-insensitive) in the message, it will pass the filter and be sent to Discord.

 7. `embedMessage`: Define a custom embed message to go along with the text message.
    * Can be enabled or disabled with the property `enabled` (boolean).